hypertexthero/roboto-typeface-template/README.md

 <http://hypertexthero.github.io/roboto-typeface-template/>

+## Todo

+* Adjust word size at narrow width.
+Should be between 10 and 13 words per line.

 ## Licence & Copyright

 **“The Last Question” is Copyright 1956 by Isaac Asimov**.
 It is available from <a href="http://www.penguinrandomhouse.com/books/5682/isaac-asimov-by-isaac-asimov/paperback">Penguin Random House in <i>Isaac Asimov: The Complete Stories Volume 1</i></a>.